Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/9-vscode-quickstart/+page.md

     *   On macOS: `Control` + ` ` ` (backtick) or `Command` + ` ` ` (backtick)
     *   On Windows/Linux: `Control` + ` ` ` (backtick)

-The terminal panel will appear at the bottom of your VSCode window.
+The terminal panel will appear at the bottom of your VS Code window.
 It runs within a shell program (like Bash or Zsh).
 While different shells exist, the basic commands we'll use in this course will function identically across the common shells found on macOS, Linux, and WSL.
 You can check your current shell by typing `echo $SHELL` and pressing Enter.

 ## Ensuring Cross-Platform Compatibility

 A key advantage of this setup guide is its OS-agnostic nature for users on macOS, Linux, or Windows with WSL.
 By leveraging the Linux-based environment provided natively (on Mac/Linux) or through WSL (on Windows), the terminal commands and tool interactions described from this point forward will be the same across all these platforms.
 This simplifies learning and ensures consistency throughout the course.
-If you are on Windows, ensure you have WSL installed and are operating within the WSL environment in VSCode.
+If you are on Windows, ensure you have WSL installed and are operating within the WSL environment in VS Code.

 ## Installing Git for Version Control